kevinhughes27/cppVision/README.md

 Framework for creating a FRC Vision System using C++/OpenCV 2.xx

 A Smartdashboard widget that calls a c++ executable to perform a Computer Vision Algorithm on the Axis Camera image using OpenCV 2.xx.
-The image is passed to the c++ executable which runs the vision algorithm and writes the results to a text file ("target.txt").
+The image is passed to the c++ executable which runs the vision algorithm and returns the results.
 The widget also draws large cross-hairs over the whole video feed and small cross-hairs over the target found by the c++ executable.

 To install the Smartdashboard widget simply copy the cppVision.jar file to your Smartdashboard/extensions folder then add it to your Smartdashboard using the drop down menu the same way you add the plain camera widget.
 You also need to copy your c++ executable to the Smartdashboard folder.